1. Home

-Sweepstakes Safety: Two Alternatives to Using Your Home Phone Number
+Enter Sweepstakes Without Your Home Phone Number

 First Alternative - Get a VoIP Phone Number